-This process appears to be really painful challenge for my disk storage as well as network condition.
-To sum up, it downloads around 30 GiB contents from the Internet, and occupies 55 GiB storage space on the disk after the binary file fully compiled.
-I will suggest anyone to go through this journey should place his workspace on an SSD and adopt a network proxy of good quality if in China.
+The journey appears as a really painful challenge for my disk storage as well as network condition.
+It has downloaded around 30 GiB contents from the Internet, and occupied 55 GiB of storage space on the disk after the binary file was fully compiled.
+I will suggest anyone to go through this journey should place his workspace on an SSD, and adopt a network proxy of good quality if in China.

-Albeit the greedy occupation of resources, the Electron team provides a command line tool
+Albeit it occupies a bunch of resources greedily, the Electron team provides a command line tool

-e (Electron build-tools), which eases the building process to a large extent.
+e (Electron build-tools) to hopefully simplify the building process.
 The guidance leading to this tool, however, is not obvious enough on the doc page.
 I’ve wasted two or three hours following the instructions in the doc that explicitly invokes

 ninja, which yet resulted in a bunch of errors and a hell of mess.
 So here’s the first advice – DO NOT follow any instructions after section “GN files” in this page.
 Just go ahead to use Electron build-tools!

 Things become easier once you’ve learned the existence of Electron build-tools.
 To install the tool you only have to type one command

 This package manages for you all the necessary stuffs to build Electron, including Depot Tools for source code management and Rust/clang toolchains for building, which are exposed as a single command

 e.
 To fetch the source code and build Electron in one go, you need to run

 $ # you'd better add this to .bashrc

 $ mkdir -p $GIT_CACHE_PATH